MEC402/tileViewer/README.md

 # Project Set-up

 ## Windows
+Using the Visual Studio Installer install the Window SDK version 10.0.16299.0

 In the TileViewer Folder that contains TileViewer.sln (SolutionFolder) Create three folders, "dll", "include", "lib"
 Inside of the "include" directory, create a folder named "GL"

-Download glew version 2.1.0 binaries for Windows from glew.sourceforge.net Extract the glew folder and copy glew32.dll to the folder (SolutionFolder)\dll Copy glew32.lib to the folder (SolutionFolder)\lib Copy the contents of the GL folder to (SolutionFolder)\include\GL
+Download glew version 2.1.0 binaries for Windows from glew.sourceforge.net Extract the download glew zip file
+Open the extracted folder and copy bin/Release/Win32/glew32.dll to the folder (SolutionFolder)/dll Copy lib/Release/Win32/glew32.lib to the folder (SolutionFolder)/lib Copy the contents of include/GL to (SolutionFolder)/include/GL

-Download freeglut version -
+Download the latest freeglut version
-do the same
+Extract the downloaded zip file
+Open the extracted folder and copy freeglut.dll to the folder (SolutionFolder)/dll Copy freeglut.lib to the folder (SolutionFolder)/lib Copy the contents of include/GL to (SolutionFolder)/include/GL